nazkord/MoneySplittingBot/README.md

 * Payments
   * When a user made a payment to somebody, user should register it in telegram group
 * Sequence_id
   * Spring boot mongo data does not provide utility for making ids auto-generated (incremented).
-So we created your own collection and service for handling records id.
+So we created our own collection and service for handling records id.
+Service implementation are located [here](https://github.com/nazkord/MoneySplittingBot/blob/master/src/main/java/com/dbteam/service/serviceImpl/SequenceGeneratorServiceImpl.java)

 Database models are in [model.db](https://github.com/nazkord/MoneySplittingBot/tree/master/src/main/java/com/dbteam/model/db)